Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 12. I want users to be able to manipulate spreadsheet.
 13. I want users to interact with the program hasslefree.
 14. I want users to receive error messages and the program to provide solutions.
-15. I want users to be able to return to the menu or start.
+15. I want users to be able to return to the start.

 ### Description